Multilinear Common Component Analysis via Kronecker Product Representation: Common Component Analysis

-where $\tr (\cdot)$ denotes the trace of the matrix.
+where $\tr (\cdot)$ denotes the trace of a matrix.
 A crucial issue for solving the maximization problem (\ref{eq:CCA_max_problem}) is the non-convexity.
-Certainly, the maximization problem is non-convex since the problem is defined on a set of orthogonal matrices $\mat{V}$, which is a non-convex set.
-Generally speaking, it is difficult to find the global maximum in non-convex optimization problems.
-Therefore, it is difficult to obtain the global maximum in the formula (\ref{eq:CCA_max_problem}).
-To overcome this drawback, \citet{Wang_2011} proposed an estimation algorithm in which the estimated parameters are guaranteed to be the global maximum under some conditions.
+Certainly, the maximization problem is non-convex since the problem is defined on a set of orthogonal matrices, which is a non-convex set.
+Generally speaking, it is difficult to find the global optimal solution in non-convex optimization problems, such as the problem (\ref{eq:CCA_max_problem}).
+To overcome this drawback, \citet{Wang_2011} proposed an estimation algorithm in which the estimated parameters are guaranteed to constitute the global optimal solution under some conditions.